top of page

 a. most important to a person's well-being and b. most interesting to you?, pre-theoretic intuitions (define the chosen relationship and explain the goods of the relationship)

-Day 2 SEP Entry and Research Interests
+Day 2 Moral Theory Primer, SEP Entry and Relationship Interests

 Week 2 Ethics of Care